boxingbeetle/softfab/src/softfab/docs/start/factory_pc_installation/contents.md

 # Factory PC Installation

-Almost any computer is suited as a Factory PC running one or more Task Runners.
+A Factory PC hosts one or more Task Runners, which handle the actual build and test execution.

-Coming soon.

 ### Task Runner Configuration <a id="trconfig"></a>
 An anchor attached to this paragraph is required.